Project Thrive IS BACK!

 The Chicago Wolves always strive to be the best community partner to our neighbors and fans.
-Together with #SameHere Global Mental Health Movement founder Eric Kussin and the #SameHere Alliance of athletes and practitioners, the Wolves have created Project Thrive to change the conversation about mental well-being in the greater Chicago area.
+Together with #SameHere Global Mental Health Movement founder Eric Kussin and the #SameHere Alliance of athletes and practitioners, the Wolves created Project Thrive last year to change the conversation about mental well-being in the greater Chicago area.

 Project Thrive is meant to open dialogue, not diagnose.
 Neither the Chicago Wolves nor their affiliates provide clinical or medical care of any kind via their relationship with the #SameHere Global Mental Health Movement.
 At no time should a visitor/follower have an expectation of care or professional services being available or rendered.

 What is THE #SameHere GLOBAL MENTAL HEALTH MOVEMENT?

 The #SameHere movement was founded by 15-year professional sports executive Eric Kussin, who initially started the “We’re All A Little ‘Crazy'” foundation.
 The movement brings together athletes, celebrities and expert practitioners to help remove the stigma surrounding mental health.